crosswalk-project/crosswalk-website/public/documentation/windows/extensions.md

       free(response);
     }

+    // echoAsync() handler
+    static void handle_message(XW_Instance instance, const char* message) {
+      char* response = build_response(message);
+      g_messaging->PostMessage(instance, response);
+      free(response);
+    }

-In this section, you will write, build and package the Crosswalk extension.
+In this section, we write, build and package the Crosswalk extension.
 The extension itself is written in C and built using Visual Studio.
-Although you are creating the extension and the application alongside each other in this tutorial, they are actually two separate pieces: one extension can be used to support multiple applications if desired.
+Although we create both the extension and the application in this tutorial, they are actually two separate pieces: one extension can be used to support multiple applications, if desired.

 The extension consists of three parts: